-Option Description Recover virtual machine under vCenter To restore a full virtual machine or one or more virtual disks, select this option.
+Option Description Recover virtual machine to standalone ESXi host To restore a full virtual machine or one or more virtual drives to a standalone ESXi Server, select this option.
 Alternate Datastore Specify the destination datastore name for the virtual machine.
 For more information about this option, see Alternate Datastore.
 This option is required when relocating a virtual machine.
 If you do not specify this job, the restore job fails.
 Host Type the IP address or DNS name of the alternate ESXi Server host.
-User Name Specify a user account that can be used to log on to the ESXi Server.
+User Name Specify a user account that can be used to log in to the ESXi Server.
 The user account must have privileges to register or create virtual machines Password Type the password for the user account.